RESOURCE FOR HEARING LOSS

 Prevention.

-Protect your hearing, it's music to your ears!
-While some forms of hearing loss are unavoidable, many cases can be prevented with simple measures.
-Limit exposure to loud noises by using ear protection in noisy environments like concerts, construction sites, and sporting events.
-Keep the volume down on personal listening devices like headphones and earbuds, and take regular breaks to give your ears a rest.
-Stay mindful of your hearing health, and prioritize regular check-ups with a hearing healthcare professional.
-By taking these proactive steps, you can preserve your precious hearing and enjoy the sounds of life for years to come.
+Protect your hearing—it's essential!
+While some hearing loss is unavoidable, many cases can be prevented.
+Use ear protection in loud environments like concerts and construction sites, keep personal device volumes low, and take breaks to rest your ears.
+Regular check-ups with a hearing professional are also important.
+By being proactive, you can preserve your hearing and enjoy life's sounds for years to come.

 The American Academy of Audiology uses the National Institute of Occupational Safety and Health (NIOSH) scale to determine acceptable decibel sound limits.
 You can listen to 88 decibels for four hours, 91 decibels for two hours, 94 decibels for one hour, and 97 decibels for 30 minutes.